flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 Then choosing a subset of these artificial items is equivalent to choosing any number from $0$ to $s_i$ copies of the original item type.

-So the multiple knapsack problem becomes a 0-1 knapsack problem after decomposition.
+So the bounded knapsack problem becomes a 0-1 knapsack problem after decomposition.

 If $s_{\max}=\max_i s_i$, the straightforward bounded-knapsack implementation is often summarized by the upper bound